Zong Ai: Biography

 Little is known about Zong's career prior to 451.
 What is known is that he was punished with castration for unspecified crimes, and subsequent to his castration, he served in the Northern Wei palace as a eunuch.
 In spring 451, when Emperor Taiwu held a great gathering of imperial officials and handed out titles and other rewards for officials' accomplishments, Zong was created the Duke of Qing Commandery, but it is not known for what accomplishments he was created as such.

 Later in 451, Zong came into conflict with Emperor Taiwu's crown prince Tuoba Huang.
 Crown Prince Huang had been considered able and all-seeing, but overly trusting of his associates, while privately managing farms and orchards and receiving profits from them.
 Crown Prince Huang greatly disliked Zong, who was described as corrupt and power hungry, and Zong decided to act first, accusing Crown Prince Huang's associates Chou'ni Daosheng (仇泥道盛) and Ren Pingcheng (任平城) of crimes, and Chou'ni and Ren were executed.
 Further, many other associates of Crown Prince Huang were dragged into the incident and executed.
-Crown Prince Huang himself grew ill in anxiety and died in summer 451.
+Crown Prince Huang himself "died of sadness" in summer 451.
 Soon, however, Emperor Taiwu found out that Crown Prince Huang was not guilty, and became heavily regretful of his actions in pursuing the crown prince's associates.